Selena Gomez Addicted To Instagram: Singer Grateful For Rehab Stint

 “Selena admits to her closest friends that she was a total mess before rehab.
 She knows she might not have made it, whether it be from exhaustion, the partying, drinking, or all three.
 She knows it saved her life.”

 Her rehab stint came at the worst time in her life.
 Gomez was riding high off the success of her music career.
-She was topping the charts with her singles, “Good For You,” “Same Old Love” and “Kill ‘Em With Kindness.”
+She was topping the charts with her singles, “Good For You,” “Same Old Love,” and “Kill ‘Em With Kindness.”
 Not only was Gomez on tour, but she was collaborating on her tour merchandise and clothing line.
 Still, she felt like what she was doing wasn’t enough.
 Gomez didn’t see herself as the superstar that her fans do to this day.

 “My self-esteem was shot,” she told Vogue.
 “I was depressed, anxious.
 I started to have panic attacks right before getting onstage, or right after leaving the stage.
 Basically I felt I wasn’t good enough, wasn’t capable.”

 Sources said that one of Selena’s biggest addictions is Justin Bieber.
-Her second addiction, Instagram, which she removed from her phone.
+Her second addiction was Instagram, which she removed from her phone.

 “She was constantly looking up Justin on Twitter and Instagram,” a source told Life & Style.
 “It became an unhealthy obsession that only made her feel worse.”

 Fans started noticing that Gomez was liking some of Bieber’s posts.
-She also ranted when he was linked to Nicole Richie’s younger sister Sophia Richie.
+She also ranted when he was linked to Nicole Richie’s younger sister, Sophia Richie.
 She finally realized how unhealthy her relationship with social media was.

 “It had become so consuming to me.
 It’s what I woke up to and went to sleep to.
 I was an addict, and it felt like I was seeing things I didn’t want to see, like it was putting things in my head that I didn’t want to care about.
 I always end up feeling like s*** when I look at Instagram.
 Which is why I’m kind of under the radar, ghosting a bit.”